 Assets that can be used as collateral in the ICM products, among others, are physical assets and financial assets.
+However, several questions arise as follows:

-However, a question arises whether an asset that can be used as collateral is limited to Shariah-compliant asset or it can also involve a Shariah non-compliant asset.
+- (i) Whether an asset that can be used as collateral is limited to Shariah-compliant asset or it can also involve a Shariah non-compliant asset?; and - (ii) Whether the whole value of the Shariah non-compliant asset can be accepted as collateral or the collateral value is limited to the Shariah-compliant portion only?